Battlefield 2042: Post-launch content

-EA plans to support the game extensively with downloadable content after launch; Battlefield 2042 utilizes the battle pass model.
+EA supported the game extensively with downloadable content after launch; Battlefield 2042 utilizes the battle pass model.
 Gameplay content would be free for all players, whereas players who purchased the battle pass would receive additional cosmetic items.
 Before the release of Season 1, DICE released several updates for the game; Update 4.1 removed the 128-player Breakthrough mode, which was deemed to be too chaotic.

 As of March 2024, DICE had released a total of seven seasons.
-The last Specialist was added in Season 4, and DICE announced on April 9, 2024 that Season 7 would be the last official season, but it will continue to maintain the game.
+The last Specialist was added in Season 4, and DICE announced on April 9, 2024, that Season 7 would be the last official season, but it will continue to maintain the game.
 Numerous different limited-time modes were made available during the game's update cycle, most notably a limited-time crossover based on Dead Space.
 Following the conclusion of seasonal updates, the game began to offer previous battle pass items in the in-game store and transitioned to a "best of" playlist system, offering numerous different variants of the game's multiplayer modes.
 Leading up to the release of Battlefield 6, the game received a final update that added Iwo Jima, a returning map from previous Battlefield titles, new weapons, a battle pass, and numerous changes to equipment.
 Progression through the battle pass rewards players with items that can be used in Battlefield 6.